Lxbinary/MT5_to_Python/README.md

 # MT5_to_Python

-the repository show 2 ways to transfer data from mt5 to python description will be in Russian, if necessary, use Google translate
+the repository show 2 ways to transfer data from mt5 to python. description will be in Russian, if necessary, use Google translate